Wow, crossing the Southern Alps.

 supplies | Harper Pass, Canterbury/West Coast

-From the other direction Christchurch has the works of course.
-Hamner Springs has two supermarkets, The Hamner Four Square in Conical Hill Road, open 7 days, most 8 30 to 6pm, and the Hamner Springs Foodway in Amuri Avenue open 7 days, 9 to 5pm.
+From the other direction, Christchurch has the works of course.
+Hamner Springs has two supermarkets, The Hamner Four Square in Conical Hill Road, open 7 days, most 8 30 am to 6 00 pm, and the Hamner Springs Foodway in Amuri Avenue open 7 days, 9 00 am to 5 00 pm.

 warnings | Harper Pass, Canterbury/West Coast